hazelgrove/hazelnut-dynamics-agda/README.md

   to the identity.
 (See the definition of `STAId` on line 254 of [core.agda](core.agda).)
-In practice, this is not a problem because you wouldn't want to add anything there just to weaken it away, and allowing imprecision here would break the (unicity)[expansion-unicity.agda] of expansion.
+In practice, this is not a problem because you wouldn't want to add anything there just to weaken it away, and allowing imprecision here would break the [unicity of expansion](expansion-unicity.agda).

 ## Theorems